pboethig/pimcore-doc/README.md

-## Emotico Frontend
+## pimcore-dock
-- this laravel / voyager project is the frontend for the emotico media service
+- this is a docker / docker-compose environment to run pimcore5 prealpha

 ## prerequisites
 - linux
 - installed docker
 - installed docker-compose version 2 (>1.6)
 - composer